COVID-19 Risk Management Policy

 - Warning on your door.
 Do not allow delivery people in your office unless they have confirmed they are in good health.

-- Have external workers or visitors complete a statement saying they are in good health before allowing them access to your premises.
+- Have external workers or visitors complete a verbal statement saying they are in good health before allowing them access to your premises.

 Steps if a Case is Suspected: